ebu/benchmarkstt/docs/roadmap.md

 	<tr>
 		<td><a href="https://github.com/ebu/ai-benchmarking-stt/blob/master/docs/releases/1.0/README.md">1</a></td>
 		<td>Manual.
 Send audio for transcription and retrieve transcript using a UI.
 The audio file contains clean standard speech.</td>
-		<td>Define an native schema, initially for words only.
+		<td>Define a native schema, initially for words only.
 Use the native schema to convert to normalised JSON.
 			<pre>
 [
  {text: "hello"},